Wuyxin/ReFine/README.md

-# ReFine (Multi-Grained Explainability for Graph Neural Networks)
+# ReFine: Multi-Grained Explainability for GNNs
 We are trying hard to update the code, but it may take a while to complete due to our tight schedule recently.
 Thank you for your waiting!

 ## Installation